Mobile-First Design 2026: The Strategy That Converts the Most

 - Desktop Hero Images on Mobile: High-res desktop images (2400px) loading on mobile (375px) destroy LCP.
 Use `srcset` for mobile-optimized versions.

-- Long Forms: A 10-field form on mobile has a 95% abandonment rate.
-Use progressive disclosure.
+- Long Forms: A 10-field form on mobile has a high abandonment rate.
+Use progressive disclosure — show 2-3 fields at a time, not all at once.

 ---